jorenheit/brainfix/README.md

 }
 ```

 The loop-variable can also be declared as a reference to modify the array-elements in-place.
-This only works for loops that will be unrolled (e.g. for arrays of size 20 or less, see the section of loop-unrolling below).
+This only works for loops that will be unrolled (see the section on loop-unrolling below).

 ```javascript
 let [] array = #{1, 2, 3, 4, 5};